Epholys/Impetus-Spheroid/README.md

   * ecs/EntityManager's entityExists() / componentExists() (called 504,360 times for a small game!).
 The function itself is optimized, but it is called to many times...
 **Solution:** Make a quad-tree for collision detection _WIP (It isn't called unnecessarily now)_
-  * Reduce all the Balls' draw calls, as one should be enough: they are all the same (minus the color)!
+  * Reduce all the Balls' draw calls, as one should be enough: they are almost all the same (minus the color)!
   * For smooth balltrail: adapt duration and frequency of particles w/ ball's velocity
   * Particles: adapt particle frequency w/ number of balls on screen
   * ECS: Optimize to be more cache-friendly
-  * Use a single draw call for all the balls, as it is done for Particles

 ### Trivia
 * __What are the naming convention?__ I use the [Java naming convention](https://en.wikipedia.org/wiki/Naming_convention_%28programming%29#Java), as I think it makes sense in OOP